 Repaint the walls

-Make sure you to use neutral colours, such as white and off-white.
-However, if you moved into a house with bright walls, make sure you ask the landlord before choosing to paint it with a different colour.
+Make sure you use neutral colours, such as white and off-white.
+However, if you moved into a house with bright walls, make sure you ask the landlord before choosing to paint in a different colour.

 Remove, replace or repair furniture